mir-dataset-loaders/mirdata/docs/index.rst

-`mirdata` is an open-source Python library that provides tools for working with common MIR datasets, including tools for:
+``mirdata`` is an open-source Python library that provides tools for working with common Music Information Retrieval (MIR) datasets, including tools for:

  * downloading datasets to a common location and format
  * validating that the files for a dataset are all present
- * loading annotation files to a common format, consistent with the format required by `mir_eval`
+ * loading annotation files to a common format, consistent with ``mir_eval``
  * parsing track level metadata for detailed evaluations.

+For more details on how to use the library see the :ref:`tutorial`.

 Citing mirdata
 --------------